gunjounoame/useful_programs/README.md

 ### `useful.leapyear`

 - [ ] Reimplement `useful.leapyear.CheckLeapYear.jtfYear` to a `SpinnerNumberModel`
+- [ ] Reimplement `useful.leapyear.CheckLeapYear.checkLeapYear()` to accept an integer as an argument, check that argument, and return a boolean, instead of checking in `jtfYear` directly

 ## FAQ

 Why does the repository name contain an underscore when it's written in Java?

 > Because the very original versions of the project (you won't find it on GitHub; I developed it locally) only consisted of Python projects.
 I later reprogrammed everything to be written in Java, but the repository name is still in Python style.

+Why are there two branches named `master` and `development`?

+> The `development` branch is mostly used for development purposes (as the name suggests) and contains the newest source code for the project.
+However, this code may not be stable yet.
+For this reason, the `master` branch contains the latest *stable* source code.